Contact Us Today (424) 372-3112

 Penal Code 207 PC felony kidnapping charges are a serious issue that can result in severe penalties if you are convicted.

-If you are under investigation or already arrested and charged with simple or aggravated kidnapping, our criminal defense lawyers will review the details and provide legal guidance moving forward.
+If you are under investigation or have already been arrested and charged with simple or aggravated kidnapping, our criminal defense lawyers will review the details and provide legal guidance.

 It might be possible to negotiate with the prosecutor for lesser charges or even a case dismissal.